 Reading is a human right, but currently not all people can access books or other reading materials.
-Over 90% of all published materials cannot be read by blind or print-disabled people, leading to a "book famine".
+Over 90% of all published materials cannot be read by blind or print-disabled people, leading to a "book famine."
 We need to be able to reproduce published materials into accessible formats, such as Braille, large print, and audio editions, to address the book famine, however, current copyright rules within most countries prevents this.
 Working with WIPO, the WBU led the international campaign to develop the Marrakesh Treaty that would address this book famine (official treaty name: the Marrakesh Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities).
 The Marrakesh treaty was signed in Morocco on 28 June 2013.
-To date, it has been ratified by these countries: India, El Salvador, United Arab Emirates, Uruguay, Mali, Paraguay, Singapore, Argentina, Mexico, Mongolia, the Republic of Korea, Australia, Brazil, Peru, the Democratic People's Republic of Korea, Israel, Chile, Ecuador, Guatemala, Canada, St. Vincent and the Grenadines, and Tunisia.
+To date, it has been ratified by these countries: India, El Salvador, United Arab Emirates, Uruguay, Mali, Paraguay, Singapore, Argentina, Mexico, Mongolia, the Republic of Korea, Australia, Brazil, Peru, the Democratic People's Republic of Korea, Israel, Chile, Ecuador, Guatemala, Canada, St. Vincent and the Grenadines, Tunisia, Botswana, Sri Lanka, and Liberia.
 It has been signed by over 60 countries as well (refer to map below).

 This limits the number of books to which blind students can have access to further their studies and training WBU has led the international campaign in partnership with WIPO to achieve the development of the Marrakesh Treaty and put an end to the current thirst for books.
 This treaty is also available to read or download from our Resources section or from the WIPO website: